klyashko/Machine-learning-basic-specialization/README.md

  #### Projects description

- * 1 Project - Identification user on the internet
+ * 1 Project - Identification user on the internet.
-      Data   - list of user's sessions
+      Data   - list of user's sessions.
-      Target - User id
+      Target - User id.

- * 2 Project - Chunk analyze
+ * 2 Project - Chunk analyze.
-      Data   - Dataset of user one company
+      Data   - Dataset of user one company.
       Target - Users which will stop use the company serves.

+ * 3 Project - Time series prediction.
+      Data   - Count of rides in New York for 1 year (2016).
+      Target - How many taxi will be needed in each New York district.